 This post is sponsored by Regal New Zealand King Salmon.

 Do you watch your fish nervously, and hold your breath to make sure that it doesn’t fall to its doom down into the charcoal pit?

-Well, partly because it’s the husband manning the grill– and I trust his fish-flipping skills, and partly because grilling fish is easy if your grill plates are clean.
+Well, partly because it’s the husband manning the grill.
+I trust his fish-flipping skills, and grilling fish is easy if your grill plates are clean.

 Recently, however, I was staring as two gorgeous, GORGEOUS, fillets of thick, marbled, prized, luxurious King salmon sat on my grill, and I felt fear in my heart.